RobMUstc/Take-Home-Challenge/README.md

 ### Key Results

 Key results are captured in the classification reports for the test sets.
+Judging against results presented in https://aclanthology.org/S13-2045.pdf, this model appears to be a reasonable baseline solution.

 Classification report for Unseen Answers: